NxGn 2020: Fantastic Luqman holds true to European hope | Goal.com

 As a forward, Luqman has a lot to live up to compared to the past and current Malaysian greats like Mokhtar Dahari, Azman Adnan and Safee Sali.
 The 18-year-old is only at the nascent of his budding career and if he is able to continue on his current trajectory, he may yet be able to stand side-by-side with those famous names.

-In the current top two divisions of the professional game in Malaysia, almost every single team in the Super League and Premier League use import players as their main striker.
-There in itself present the biggest obstacle for someone like Tan Cheng Hoe to find the right individuals when it comes to the national team.
+In the current top two divisions of the professional game in Malaysia, almost every single team in the Super League and Premier League uses an import player as their main striker.
+There lies the biggest obstacle for someone like Tan Cheng Hoe to find the right individuals when it comes to the national team.

 "Yes it is true that most of the teams in Malaysia use foreign players as their preferred strikers or forwards.
 And all I can do is to take up this challenge and not have the mindset that I can't compete with these imports.
 To me there is no giving up and seeing myself as inferior to them.